ANGSD/NgsRelate/README.md

 ```
 By default, NgsRelate will estimate the allele frequencies using the individuals provided in the VCF files.
 Allele frequencies from the INFO field can used be used instead using `-A TAG`.
 The `TAG` usually take the form of `AF` or `AF1` but can be set to anything.
 By default the *PL* data (Phred-scaled likelihoods for genotypes) is parsed, however, the called genotypes can also be used instead with the `-T GT` option.
 If called genotypes are being used, the software requires an additional argument (`-c 1`).
 If using `-c 2`, ngsRelate calls genotypes assuming hardy-weinberg.
+When using VCF/BCF input, NgsRelate will use the sample IDs from the VCF/BCF header as output labels automatically.
+If you want to disable that behavior, use `-I 0`.
+If you want to override those labels, provide an explicit ID file with `-z`.

 # Input file format #